hongtao021022/hongtao021022.github.io/_publications/Three-Dimensional UAV Path Planning in Urban EnvironmentsBased.md

 ---
-title: "Three-Dimensional UAV Path Planning in Urban EnvironmentsBased"
+title: "Three-Dimensional UAV Path Planning in Urban Environments Based on an Improved Parrot Optimization Algorithm"
 collection: On Working
 category: On Working
 permalink: /publication/Three-Dimensional UAV Path Planning in Urban EnvironmentsBased